It used to be that blogs looked like blogs and websites looked like websites. You could easily tell blogs and websites apart.

 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-After installing the Wappalyzer add-on on your browser, icons will appear in your web browser identifying which software is installed on the sites you are visiting …
+After installing Wappalyzer on your web browser, icons will show up in your browser menu identifying which software is installed on all the sites you visit …

-If you see the WordPress icon showing on your browser menu (as shown in the screen shot above), then the site has been built with WordPress.
+If the WordPress icon shows up on your browser menu (as the above screen shot shows), then the site uses WordPress.

 SpyBar